troglobit/libite/README.md

 the string functions: [strlcpy(3)][3], [strlcat(3)][3] and the highly useful *BSD [sys/queue.h][4] and [sys/tree.h][7] API's.

-Libite aims to fill in the gaps missing in GLIBC/EGLIBC.
-(It does not aimo to become another [GLIB][5] though.)
-One such gap in GLIBC is the missing `_SAFE` macros in `sys/queue.h` &mdash; highly recommended when traversing lists to delete/free nodes.
+Libite is the frog DNA missing in GNU libc.
+However, -lite does not aim to become another [GLIB][5]!
+One noticeable gap in GLIBC is the missing `_SAFE` macros in tje BSD `sys/queue.h` API &mdash; highly recommended when traversing lists to delete/free nodes.

 The code is open sourced under a mix of the [MIT/X11 license][MIT], the [ISC license][ISC] used by OpenBSD, and [BSD licenses][BSD], all of them